 If you’re looking for a fall and winter Old Fashioned that leans fruity without turning into a dessert cocktail, the Plum Bourbon Old Fashioned is a perfect fit.
-It was one of the favorites at our Halloween party this year too.

 Roasted plums bring out deep jammy notes—think dark fruit, caramelized edges, and a hint of tartness—while bourbon (or rye) adds backbone and warmth.
 A couple of dashes of bitters tie everything together so the drink stays balanced, classic, and spirit-forward.
-I couldn’t make this one fast enough for friends.

 Flavor Notes